With the following button you will be redirected to Google Translate:

 PANEL DISCUSSION | From Reforms and EU Integration to Readiness for Negotiations – What do Ukrainians want?

-Yevhen HLIBOVYTSKY, Head of Frontier Institute and Lecturer at the Ukraini-an Catholic University, Kyiv
+Yevhen HLIBOVYTSKY, Director of Frontier Institute and Supervisory board member at Suspilne (Ukrainian public service broadcast), Kyiv

 Sevgil MUSAJEVA, Chief Editor of Ukrayinska Pravda, Kyiv